Date: March 9-11,

 • understand the arguments for the different views on intelligence

-• understand the relation between artificial intelligence and the cognitive sciences
+• understand the relationship between artificial intelligence and the cognitive sciences

 • explain and discuss different research directions